jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 went on for some while in silence.
 Alice was just beginning to think to herself, ‘Now, what am I to do with this creature when I get it home?’ when it grunted again, so violently, that she looked down into its face in some alarm.
-This time there could benomistake about it: it was neither more nor less than a pig, and she felt that it would be quite ab- surd for her to carry it further.
+This time there could be no mistake about it: it was neither more nor less than a pig, and she felt that it would be quite ab- surd for her to carry it further.